 Not Permitted inside the Shelter…..weapons, illegal drugs, alcoholic beverages or abusive behavior.
 Parents are responsible for their children at all times.
 No day care is provided.
 Remember, everyone must be respectful of each other.

 The picture below is a typical shelter, sleeping quarters.
-The sleep quarters are dormitory style for POST DISASTER Shelter.
+The sleep quarters are open dormitory style for POST DISASTER Shelter.
 Occupants in the room must remain quiet at all times.
 Usually at 10pm, its “Lights Out” (dim lighting only).
-If the shelter is used for a hurricane/pre-storm, occupants must congregate in the hallways until the storm has passed.
+If the shelter is used for a pre-storm weather event, occupants must congregate in the hallways until the storm has passed.

 Other rooms of the facility will be used for eating and general meetings.
 The shelter is reserved for those affected by the disaster.
 The media is permitted inside the facility.

 Those with medical conditions who can’t take care of themselves or don’t have a care giver will be redirected to a local hospital or other medical center to better meet their needs.